Template Syntax

 In Angular terms, an idempotent expression always returns exactly the same thing until one of its dependent values changes.

 Dependent values should not change during a single turn of the event loop.
 If an idempotent expression returns a string or a number, it returns the same string or number when called twice in a row.
-If the expression returns an object (including an array
+If the expression returns an object (including an array), it returns the same object reference when called twice in a row.

 Template statements

 A template statement responds to an event raised by a binding target such as an element, component, or directive.
-You'll see template statements in the event binding section, appearing in quotes to the right of the =
+You'll see template statements in the event binding section, appearing in quotes to the right of the = symbol as in (event)="statement".

 A template statement has a side effect.
 That's the whole point of an event.
 It's how you update application state from user action.